-The changing world of work is increasing demands on workers, though downsizing and outsourcing, the grater need for flexibility in term of function and skills, increasing use of temporary contracts, increasing job insecurity and work intensification (with higher workload and more pressure), and poor worklife balance stress in the workplace is now widely recognized as a major problem facing a growing number of companies all over the world.
+The changing world of work is increasing demands on workers, though downsizing and outsourcing, the grater need for flexibility in term of function and skills, increasing use of temporary contracts, increasing job insecurity and work intensification (with higher workload and more pressure), and poor work-life balance stress in the workplace is now widely recognized as a major problem facing a growing number of companies all over the world.
 Stress at work affect anyone at any level.
 Protracted stress becomes a risk to safety and health.

-- ✓ Promote prevention and health at work. - ✓ Prevent absenteeism, turnover, disciplinary actions related to stress at work. - ✓ Inform about Stress Psycho-somatic Reactions (back problems, headaches, weakened immunity, heart problems, hypertension, depression...).
+Promote prevention and health at work.

+Prevent absenteeism, turnover, disciplinary actions related to stress at work.

+Inform about Stress Psycho-somatic Reactions (back problems, headaches, weakened immunity, heart problems, hypertension, depression...).

-- ✓ See above on p.
-16. - PROJECT B: Prevention on the work place against the "harassment"
+Project B: Prevention on the work place against the "harassment"